steveturbek/Designing-Interactive-SVGs-with-AI/README.md

   <img src="images/GSDS-color-wheel-v2.svg" alt="Goldman Sachs Design System Color Wheel" />
 </object>

-## The workshop: Coding an interactive, data driven, illustration
+## The workshop: Coding an interactive, data-driven, illustration

 We are not going to recreate Flash in this workshop.
 If you want to get deep into data visualization, you should learn the real tools like [D3js](https://d3js.org/what-is-d3)
 The [gallery](https://observablehq.com/@d3/gallery) is awesome!